Should I Use DHHS's Child Support Enforcement Services?

 - reimbursement for child care costs and non-covered medical expenses.

 DHHS can collect all of these types of support.
-They can also collect spousal support (alimony) but only if the court has ordered it along with child support and DHHS is also collecting that child support.
+They can also collect spousal support (alimony) but only if the court has ordered it along with child support.

 If you ask for limited services, DHHS will only accept and disburse payments - and keep records of those payments.